Jack-A-Cooper/PyImg/README.md

-# PyImg - Image Processing Tool
+# PyImgScale - Image Processing Tool

 ## Overview
-PyImg is an intuitive GUI application built with PyQt5, designed for easy and efficient image processing.
+PyImgScale is an intuitive GUI application built with PyQt5, designed for easy and efficient image processing.
 It allows users to upscale, downscale, and convert images between various formats.
-PyImg provides a user-friendly interface to navigate through the filesystem, select images for processing, and manage processing queues.
+PyImgScale provides a user-friendly interface to navigate through the filesystem, select images for processing, and manage processing queues.

 ## Features
 - **Filesystem Navigation**: Browse through your file system within the app to locate images.